-I created the information architecture and content for this journey map while working with designers for visual design
+Details are protected under NDA hence the blurred image.
+I created the information architecture and content for this journey map while working with designers for visual design.

 Overview: